Caiofcas/Caiofcas/README.md

 ### Experience 💻

 - I'm a Computer Science Undergraduate at University of São Paulo. 🇧🇷
-- I'm currently a Cloud Engineer Intern at [Compensa](http://compensa.eco) 🌎
+- I'm currently a Back End Engineer at [Compensa](http://compensa.eco) 🌎
 - I'm also working on a research project under a CNPq-PIBITI grant at Instituto Butantan, which aims to identify Antiviral Peptides through Deep Learning architectures.
 [CV](http://lattes.cnpq.br/3175713045186885)

 ### Other Projects